haskell/criterion/www/tutorial.md

 40,000 times faster than they "should".

-As always, if you see numbers that look wildly out of whack, you shouldn't rejoice that you have magic fast performance---be skeptical and investigate!
+As always, if you see numbers that look wildly out of whack, you shouldn't rejoice that you have magically achieved fast performance---be skeptical and investigate!

 <div class="bs-callout bs-callout-info">
 #### Defeating let-floating